 Duodenal ulcers

-Treatment for duodenal ulcers also involves antibiotics and PPIs.
+Just like gasric ulcers, treatment for duodenal ulcers also involves antibiotics and PPIs.
 However, some people may also need surgery to treat a condition called a duodenal ulcer bleeding, which is when the ulcer bleeds.
 In rare cases, duodenal ulcers can lead to a hole in the wall of the duodenum, which is known as a perforated duodenal ulcer.
 This is a medical emergency and requires surgery right away.

 Fekomi Bouncer